 Another practical advantage of \aimed, compared to \moco or similar methods, is computation speed.
 At the inference stage, \aimed could register 14 source images to a noisy target image in approximately 24 ms, compared to 3.96 s for \moco.

 Despite the promising initial results, \aimed has limitations that require further investigation.
 First, the current study focuses on 2D image registration, and future work should explore its extension to 3D imaging.
-Additionally, we have exclusively focused on single-shot LGE applications, but other applications such as mapping could also benefit from these developments and should be explored.
+Second, we have exclusively focused on single-shot LGE applications, but other applications such as mapping could also benefit from these developments and should be explored.
+Third, being a 2D method, \aimed cannot correct for the through-plane motion.
+However, there are possible extensions that can minimize the impact of through-plane motion.
+For example, one could replace the mean layer with a weighted averaging layer, where the weights are inversely related to the $\ell_2$-norm of the difference between the registered source images from their mean.
+This way, if a specific registered source image is further away from the mean due to the through-plane motion, it contributes less to the final averaged image.
+More broadly, one could replace the mean layer with a network that combines different source images in a more complex manner.
 Finally, we have validated \aimed solely as a post-reconstruction image registration method, but its integration with image reconstruction methods should be further investigated.